Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: Introduction

 where $\lambda, \lambda'$ are positive numbers.
 These groups are known to be non-solvable for certain parameters $\lambda'$.
 Indeed, if $\lambda'$ is a prime number, then the elements $a$ and $c$ generate a free group (see \cite{cohen}).

 \vsp

 \begin{thm} {\em For all integers $m,n$ larger than 1, the group $G_{m,n}$ does not embed into the group $C^1$ diffeomorphisms of the closed interval.} \end{thm}

-{\em Proof:} Assume that $G_{m,n}$ realizes as a group of $C^1$ diffeomorphisms of $[0,1]$.
+{\em Proof:} Assume that $G_{m,n}$ can be realized as a group of $C^1$ diffeomorphisms of $[0,1]$.
 Then Theorem \ref{thm main} applies to both subgroups $\langle b,c \rangle$ and $\langle a,b \rangle$ (which are isomorphic to $BS(1,m)$ and $BS(1,n)$, respectively).
 Let us consider a maximal open subinterval $I = ( x_0,x_1 )$ that is invariant under $c$ and where the dynamics of $c$ has no fixed point.
 The relation $bcb^{-1} = c^m$ shows that the action of $b$ on $I$ is nontrivial.
-Proposition \ref{prop no hay accione por nivels} then easily implies that $b$ fixes $I$, and by Theorem \ref{thm main}, the restriction of the action of $\langle b,c \rangle$ to $I$ is conjugated to an affine action.
+Proposition \ref{prop no hay accione por nivels} then easily implies that $b$ preserves $I$, and by Theorem \ref{thm main}, the restriction of the action of $\langle b,c \rangle$ to $I$ is conjugate to an affine action.
 Let $y$ be the fixed point of $b$ inside $I$.
-As before, the relation $aba^{-1} = b^n$ forces $a$ to fix all points $x_0,y,x_1$; moreover, the actions of $\langle a,b \rangle$ on both intervals $(x_0,y)$ and $(y,x_1)$ are conjugated to affine actions.
+As before, the relation $aba^{-1} = b^n$ forces $a$ to fix all points $x_0,y,x_1$; moreover, the actions of $\langle a,b \rangle$ on both intervals $(x_0,y)$ and $(y,x_1)$ are conjugate to affine actions.
 Finally, notice that the relation $aba^{-1} = b^n$ forces the derivative of $b$ to be equal to 1 at $y$.
 However, this contradicts Theorem \ref{thm multiplier} when applied to $\langle b,c \rangle$. $ \square$

 \vsp \vsp \vsp

 As another application of our results, we give an alternative proof of a theorem from \cite{navas-th}:

 \vsp